-Fig. 2.
+Figure 2.
 Photon detection efficiency of a SiPM vs. wavelength.
-The SiPM used here has 1024 cells on 1 mm sensor area with a geometrical efficiency of about 10%.
+The SiPM used here has 1024 cells on one square millimeter sensor area with a geometrical efficiency of about 10%.

-these devices (n-on-p structure), the maximum efficiency is in the red wavelength region and decreasing towards blue wavelengths.
+We tested prototype SiPMs with 1024 Geiger cells per $mm^2$ and a geometrical efficiency of about 10%.
+The measurement has been done at room temperature and the result is shown in Figure 2.
+As expected from the structure of these devices (n-on-p structure), the maximum efficiency is in the red wavelength region and decreasing towards blue wavelengths.

-6. Summary
+6 Summary

-We have presented a new method to measure the PDE of SiPMs that is independent on intrinsic SiPM features.
-The method can also be applied to other photon detectors which show single photoelectron resolution like e.g. HPDs or classical photomultiplier tubes (PMTs) with a high-gain first dynode.
+We have presented a new method to measure the photon detection efficiency of SiPMs that is independent on intrinsic SiPM features.
+The method can also be applied to other photon detectors which show single photoelectron resolution like e.g. HPDs or classical photomultiplier tubes (PMTs) with a high gain first dynode.
 For PMTs this is especially interesting as the photoelectron collection efficiency onto the first dynode is difficult to measure.
 The systematic offset we have observed for a HPD when comparing our results with those obtained with different setups is still a subject of investigation.